 - Flat installer packages

-I presume that the types of containers that a ticket can be stapled to is limited to disk images and flat packages because those containers have an appropriate location to store arbitrary data (including a notarization ticket), and the system will know how to extract it and validate the Mach-O binary.
+I presume that the types of containers that a ticket can be stapled to is limited to disk images and flat packages: those containers have an appropriate location to store arbitrary data (including a notarization ticket).
+The system will know how to extract it and validate the Mach-O binary.

 Hardening 3rd Party Helper Tools and Apps